-Lapco Consultancy was founded in 2013 by UK based Consultant Colorectal Surgeons Mark Coleman and Tom Cecil – two of the world’s experts on surgical training and pioneers of the original Lapco NHS national training programme:
+Lapco International was founded in 2013 by UK based Consultant Colorectal Surgeons Mark Coleman and Tom Cecil – two of the world’s experts on surgical training and pioneers of the original Lapco NHS national training programme:

 - 2000-2007: Slow uptake of laparoscopic surgery.
 Approx. 5% adoption (England):